top of page

 How Emotionality Made Me an Anti-Villain - My Anti-Villainous Ethics

-An Anti-Villain is a being who is noble in character, but may be darker in behavior in actions.
+An Anti-Villain is a being who is noble in character, but may be darker in behavior, and in in actions.
 It is a subversion of villainy, as it combines a code of conduct and ethics.
 This moral behavior guides their character to be evil and still restraint.
 Like with the Bushido Code, the purpose of morality is to restrain ourselves.
-The same goes for the anti-villain.
-The concept of anti-villainy teaches us that there is a distinguishing between action and character.
-Between doing and being.
-It is why ad-hominem exists, and why a noble character can still be a warrior who only spares the weak, like Troy, an antagonist from Suikoden IV.

 Darth Vader is an example of an evil character who also follows a moral code of his own, and despite his evil-ness, shows mercy to his son, Luke Skywalker, by killing off his Sith master, Emperor Palpatine.
 As such, Darth Vader is not pure-evil, and no anti-villain can be pure evil.
 Ironically, the Sith philosophy allowed him to become strong enough to defeat his malevolent master.

-My experience with the National Service has proven that I am not good with people if these people may either treat me coldly, yell at me, or insult me.
+My experience with in the Service has proven that I am not good with people if these people may either treat me coldly, yell at me, or insult me.
 And deep inside, I know what I'm capable of.
 Hence why I have a moral code of my own, to restrain myself.

 Since it is common to treat people badly in a morally depraved society, I isolate myself partially from the world, in my quest for better mental health.
 I need good mental health to work and build my article empire.